dyanikoglu/2DimensionalKDTree/README.md

 6 7
 ```
 ###Directives Input File
-Example file, first column is directive, other columns are parameters of directive.
+Example file, first column is directive, other columns are parameters of directive:
 ```
 findMaxY
 display-tree